tanni3009/dend-capstone/README.md

     The defined concept will be implemented in this step to provide the analytics table in a Postgres database.

 ## Exploring and assessing the data
-Durint this step, the raw data found in the folder ``raw_data`` was assessed and data quality issues were cleaned.
+During this step, the raw data found in the folder ``raw_data`` was assessed and data quality issues were cleaned.

 Documentation of the steps to exploring the data, identifying data quality issues and cleaning them up can be found in *01_data_cleaning.ipynb*.